jnozzi/cocoadev.com/markdown/QuestionforiPod.md

 ----

 I think I said that; itParser should point to an instance variable of class iTunesDBParser in your class's header, which you should allocate and initialize in your class's designated initializer.
-If you find this terminology confusing, I would suggest reading Apple's General/ObjectiveC docs (at file:///Developer/Documentation/Cocoa/General/ObjectiveC/index.html on your computer) to bring yourself up to speed.   -- Bo
+If you find this terminology confusing, I would suggest reading Apple's ObjectiveC docs (at file:///Developer/Documentation/Cocoa/ObjectiveC/index.html on your computer) to bring yourself up to speed.   -- Bo

 ----

 Guys, as the author of iTunesDBParser, I don't recommend using **allSongs** on a regular basis.
 All it does is run through the enumerator, which will read & parse the file from disk.
-I'd call it once and cache the result, and re-call **allSongs** only when you think the DB changed. -- General/DustinVoss
+I'd call it once and cache the result, and re-call **allSongs** only when you think the DB changed. -- DustinVoss

 ----

-I've removed iTunesDBParser, as General/MatPeterson and I have come to an...*arrangement*. -- General/DustinVoss
+I've removed iTunesDBParser, as MatPeterson and I have come to an...*arrangement*. -- DustinVoss

 ----

 Dustin, what about those who already downloaded your class?
 I emailed you about it - can I still use it?
-Or is it already in use in the latest iPodRip beta? -- General/KevinWojniak
+Or is it already in use in the latest iPodRip beta? -- KevinWojniak

 If you've already downloaded it, go ahead and continue to use it.
-As for iPodRip, General/MatPeterson is the author, hence the arrangement. -- General/DustinVoss
+As for iPodRip, MatPeterson is the author, hence the arrangement. -- DustinVoss